 6 Places Where the National Environmental Policy Act Made The Difference

 The U.S. Army Corps of Engineers violated the National Environmental Policy Act when it glossed over the potential consequences of a devastating oil spill while greenlighting the Dakota Access Pipeline, ruled the D.C.
-District Court on Mar.
-25, 2020, after the Standing Rock Sioux Tribe filed a lawsuit to force the agency to follow the law.
+District Court in 2020, after the Standing Rock Sioux Tribe filed a lawsuit to force the agency to follow the law.

 The Army Corps failed to address the Standing Rock Sioux Tribe’s expert criticism of its analysis, and the court ordered the agency to prepare a full environmental impact statement — which the Standing Rock Sioux Tribe sought from the beginning.

 4. Uncovering the Truth About a Waste Incineration Project in Puerto Rico

 On the northern coast of Puerto Rico, residents of Arecibo, Puerto Rico, used the National Environmental Policy Act to uncover the truth behind a waste incinerator project, requiring government agencies to conduct public hearings and an environmental impact review of the project.